The International Grant aims to encourage large budget productions to film in New Zealand.

 Some of the productions which received rebates through the Large Budget Screen Production Grant (LBSPG) are listed below.
 The LBSPG preceded the NZSPG – International and operated from 2003/04 to 2013/14.

 Feature films: King Kong, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, The Water Horse, Avatar, The Adventures of Tintin, Emperor, Rise of the Planet of the Apes, Evil Dead, The Hobbit

 Television series: Power Rangers, The Legend of the Seeker, Spartacus

-A full list of all productions that received the LBSPG up until 31 December 2014 together with the qualifying spend and grant is available as a download below.
+A full list of all productions that received the LBSPG or the NZSPG – International from January 2010 onwards, together with the qualifying spend and grant, is available as a download below.

 Related Documents and forms